postgrespro/pg_probackup/doc/pg_arman.md

   command
 - Recovery from backup with just one command, with customized targets to facilitate the use of PITR.
-- Support for full and differential backup
+- Support for full and differential backup + ptrack differential backup
 - Management of backups with integrated catalog

 ## COMMANDS